Economic and Political Overview

 Executive Power

-The executive power consists of the President, who is directly elected for a five-year term (and can serve for a maximum of two terms), an elected Vice President and the Cabinet (subject to confirmation by the National Assembly).
+The executive power consists of the President, who is directly elected for a five-year term (and can serve for a maximum of two terms), an elected Deputy President and the Cabinet (subject to confirmation by the National Assembly).
 The President is the head of state and government, commander-in-chief of the armed forces and also chairs the National Security Council.

 Legislative Power